mahbodez/logic-lang-package/README.md

 ## Overview

-The Logic Language is a domain-specific language (DSL) designed for defining soft logic constraints in mammography classification.
+The Logic Language is a domain-specific language (DSL) designed for defining soft/fuzzy logic constraints in mammography classification.
 It allows you to replace hard-coded constraint logic with flexible, interpretable logic scripts that can be modified without changing Python code.

 ## Installation